Shinkei/js-todo-patterns/README.md

 - UI updates based on data changes
 - Event-driven architectures
 - Loose coupling between components
-- **Tip**: Consider using native DOM events for UI-related observations
+- **Tip**: Consider observer registration order carefully

+### **When to Use Command:**
+- Implementing undo/redo functionality
+- Decoupling UI from business logic
+- Creating a history of actions
+- **Tip**: Start with a simple implementation and extend as needed

+### **When to Use Storage Observers:**
+- Automatic saving of user data
+- Syncing UI with persistent state
+- **Tip**: Register storage observers early to ensure all changes are captured

 ### **Code Quality Notes:**
 - Always document pattern usage with comments
 - Keep patterns simple and focused
 - Prefer composition over inheritance when possible
 - Test patterns in isolation when feasible
+- Pay attention to initialization order with observers

 ---

-*Last updated: Personal learning project - Design patterns in practice* 📝
+*Last updated: August 31, 2025 - Design patterns in practice* 📝